krasheninnik/process-monitoring/readme.md

+# Process-monitoring

+Monitoring process of execution some tasks:

+- Watch folder for added new files (TS);
+- Distribute task on available threads and execute (C++);
+- Display information about progress of execution (React).

+Integration between services via Redis.

 ## Folder watcher

-Folder watcher watch for target directory and processing added in the directory files:
+Folder watcher watch for target directory and process added in this directory files:

-- set "await processing" status for file
+- set "await processing" status for file;
-- add filename in Redis message query
+- add filename in Redis message query;
-- send signal for Executor, that there aded a new file
+- send signal for Executor, that there added a new file;
-- send signal with filename for Monitoring
+- add filename in set of names (for Monitoring)

 ## Executor

-- wait until watcher signaled about new file
+- wait until Watcher signaled about new file, then get file from message query;
-- if there is free threads: start processing in free thread
+- if Executor have free threads: start processing file;
-- else: wait until thread will free, and then start processing
+- else: wait until any thread will free, then start processing
 - while processing file:
-- - send in Redis information about processing file
+- - send in Redis information about progress in processing

-## Monitoring front
+## Monitoring

-- wait until watcher signaled about new file
-- pull status of the file processing:
+### Back-end

+- poll redis at regular intervals to get all the files in progress and their status
+- send obtained information to Front-end via WebSocket

+### Front-end

+- Listen WebSocker, show obtained information about task processing in three tasks groups, divided by status:
 - - `-1` is await for processing
 - - `0...99` processing (%)
 - - `>= 100` done

+# Some additional information:

 ## Redis help: